RLOpenCatalyst/rg-doc/source/Features.rst

 .. image:: images/ResearcherLanding.png

 Researcher can view service catalog products available for the project.
 Click on a project card to navigate to the Project Details page.
-You can see KPI cards, available products and active products information in the project details page.
+You can see available cards, available products and active products information in the project details page.

-KPI Cards
+Available Cards
-^^^^^^^^^
+^^^^^^^^^^^^^^^

-You can see the following KPI cards:
+You can see the following available cards:
 a.
 Available Project Budget
 b.
 Consumed Project Budget
 c.
 My Consumed Budget